Ahmad-Alsaleh/rust_search_engine/README.md

 # A local search engine in Rust

+## Technical Overview

+This search engine implements a classic information retrieval system using TF-IDF (Term Frequency-Inverse Document Frequency) scoring.
+Here's how it works:

+**Document Processing & Indexing:**
+- Parses XHTML documents using XML event streaming to extract text content
+- Tokenizes text by splitting on whitespace and categorizing tokens as alphabetic, numeric, or symbolic
+- Normalizes tokens to uppercase for case-insensitive matching
+- Builds an inverted index that tracks token frequencies both within individual documents and across the entire document collection

+**Search Algorithm:**
+- Query terms are tokenized using the same process as document indexing
+- For each document, calculates a relevance score by summing TF-IDF values for each query term
+- Results are ranked by descending relevance score and filtered to exclude documents with zero relevance

+**Architecture:**
+- **Indexer**: Recursively traverses directories, processes XHTML files, and serializes the index to JSON
+- **Search Engine**: Loads the pre-built index and performs TF-IDF scoring for queries
+- **Web Interface**: HTTP server with a clean frontend for interactive searching
+- **CLI Interface**: Command-line tools for indexing and searching

+The system is designed for fast search performance by pre-computing document statistics during indexing, allowing queries to be processed efficiently without re-parsing documents.

 ## Usage

 NOTE: only files with the extension `xhtml` are currently supported.
 More file extensions can be added easily in the future.